sandrasny/demosphinx/README.md

 Sphinx can be used in a setup where the scripts are simply in the root directory and not in a code folder, or in a setup where, within the code folder, scripts are found in various separate folders.

 ### Troubleshooting: html files build, but without docstrings
-make sure all imported modules are included in mock imports in conf.py
+Make sure all imported modules are included in mock imports in conf.py

+Code errors can also lead to documentation appearing blank.

+You will be able to see more errors raised by Sphinx if you generate the html files locally (by running `make html` within your docs folder), than if the doc generation happens on Github - this can be a good step for debugging.

 ### Running sphinx-quickstart
-Go with the default (not separate)
+Go with the default options (not separate build and source directories)

 Provide project name, author name, project version, accept default language.

 ### Adding a sphinx-docs-build.yml file
+This file, located at `/.github/workflows/sphinx-docs-build.yml` within your main project directory, make calls to existing Github Actions in order to 1) build the HTML files from the source files uploaded in the docs folder, 2) package the generated output files, and 3) push these files to the gh-pages branch.

 ```
 name: Sphinx build